ZhuoqunWang0120/llm-viral-fiction-lab/docs/02_prompts/06_mvp_draft_generation.md

 # Prompt: MVP Draft Generation

-Write an MVP opening installment from the approved original series bible.
+## Purpose

+Generate the first 3 posts as a minimal creative test.

+## Prompt

+Using the selected series bible, write the first 3 original Xiaohongshu-style serialized fiction posts.

 Requirements:

-- Use the playbook's structural guidance.
+- 600–1000 Chinese characters per post
+- Short mobile-friendly paragraphs
+- Strong opening hook within the first 1–2 sentences
+- Clear power imbalance
+- Strong canary-lit atmosphere
+- Emotional progression every few paragraphs
+- End with a strong cliffhanger
-- Keep the premise and characters original.
+- Original characters, setting, and plot
-- Do not imitate the source author at sentence level.
+- Do not imitate any specific author
-- Do not reuse source scenes, source expressions, or source chronology.
+- Do not reuse source lines, scenes, names, or distinctive expressions
-- Optimize for platform-native hook, tension, and serial momentum.

-Output:

-- Draft
-- Brief note explaining which playbook rules were used
+For each post, provide:
+1. Main post text
+2. 5 possible titles, if title generation is in scope for this round
+3. Hook explanation
+4. Cliffhanger explanation